Runs in labelled trees and mappings: Preliminaries and main results

+The structure of mapping graphs is simple and is well described in \cite{FlaSed2009}: the weakly connected components of such graphs are just cycles of Cayley trees.
+That is, each connected component consists of rooted labelled trees whose root nodes are connected by directed edges such that they form a cycle.
 For an example of the functional digraph of a $19$-mapping, see Figure~\ref{Mappings/fig:mapping_graph}.
-The structure of mappings is simple and is well described in \cite{flajolet2009analytic}: the weakly connected components of their digraphs are simply cycles of Cayley trees.
-That is, each connected component consists of rooted labelled trees whose root nodes are connected by directed edges such that they form a cycle.
-In this context, we will call a node $j$ that lies on a cycle in a mapping $f$, i.e., for which there exists a $k \ge 1$ such that $f^{k}(j) = j$, a \emph{cyclic node}.

-Using the symbolic method (see~\cite{flajolet2009analytic} for an introduction), this structural connection between Cayley trees and mappings can also easily be taken to the level of generating functions.
-Indeed, if $\mathcal{T}$, $\mathcal{C}$ and $\mathcal{M}$ denote the combinatorial classes of Cayley trees, connected mappings and mappings and if $T(z)$, $C(z)$ and $M(z)$ denote their exponential generating functions we have the following connection:

-However, for the problem considered here the above relation between $\mathcal{T}$ and $\mathcal{C}$ cannot be applied directly.
-Instead we will use a decomposition of the objects with respect to the node with smallest label.
+Using the symbolic method (see~\cite{FlaSed2009} for an introduction), this structural connection between Cayley trees and mappings can also easily be taken to the level of generating functions and yields the relation $M(z) = 1/(1-T(z))$, with $M(z) \colonequals \sum_{n \ge 0} M_{n} \frac{z^{n}}{n!}$ the exponential generating function of the number $M_{n} = n^{n}$ of $n$-mappings.
+For the problem considered here, this relation between labelled trees and mappings cannot be applied directly, but we will rather use a decomposition of the objects with respect to the node with smallest label.
+Such a decomposition takes care of the quantities studied, but yields more involved relations leading to linear or quasi-linear first-order partial differential equations (PDEs) for the corresponding generating functions.

-Note that whenever we speak about a random $n$-mapping $f$, this means that $f$ has been chosen uniformly at random among all $n$-mappings.
-Similarly, a random Cayley tree of size $n$ is chosen according to the uniform distribution on all Cayley trees of the same size.

-In this paper, we shall generalize the concept of ascending runs from permutations to Cayley trees and to mappings.
-Let us start by defining ascents for permutations: An \emph{ascent} of a permutation $\pi$ is a position $i$ for which it holds that $\pi(i)< \pi(i+1)$.
-Similarly, a descent of a permutation $\pi$ is a position $i$ for which it holds that $\pi(i)> \pi(i+1)$.
-The descents of a permutation $\pi$ partition it into so-called \emph{ascending runs}.
-These are increasing contiguous subsequences of maximal length.
-The following holds: if $\pi$ has $k$ descents, it is the union of $k+1$ ascending runs.